“The Consumer Story is collapsing under the weight of its own contradictions, and the Citizen Story is emerging.”

 The tide is turning.
 We have a moment in time right now.
 Our challenge is to respond constructively, and usher in the new era with positivity and courage.
 If we can see and step into the Citizen Story, we can create a new, more meaningful, and fundamentally connected society.

-I hope you can join me and the Fixing the Future Festival team in Barcelona this December to explore what that means in practice.
+I hope you can join me and the Fixing the Future Festival team in Barcelona to explore what that means in practice.

 Ask Jon anything

 Do we need new forms of citizenship?
 What does being a citizen mean anyway?
-Come shift the narrative with Alexander at Fixing the Future Festival in Barcelona this December ► Tickets out now.
+Come shift the narrative with Alexander at Fixing the Future Festival in Barcelona ► Tickets out now.